 During the 90s, All Japan Pro Wrestling trainers were accused of physically and sexually assaulting the students of its dojo.

-As Chris Jericho cites in his book, Genichiro Tenryu used to order the trainers to beat up the students of the Wrestle Association R dojo.
-He even told the foreign wrestlers (Jericho himself) to punch them as hard as possible.
-No wonder Koji Kitao were admitted in the promotion.
+As Chris Jericho cites in his book, Genichiro Tenryu used to have his students from Wrestle Association R dojo to be repeatedly beaten up for no reason.
+He even told the foreign wrestlers (Jericho himself) to punch them as hard as possible while working in the ring.

 Satoru Sayama was a incredibly cruel and harsh trainer both in wrestling and Mixed Martial Arts promotions, to the extent that there are clips of him beating students with a shinai cane.
 In fact, Karl Gotch supposedly remarked that Sayama was a great trainer and an equally great gym bully.